rmolinamir/typescript-cheatsheet/README.md

 ### useContext

-Probably the most powerful hook when it comes to practicality alongside `useReducer`, `useContext` accepts a context returned from `React.createContext` and then returns the current value for that context.
+Probably the most powerful hook when it comes to practicality alongside `useReducer`, `useContext` accepts a context returned from `React.createContext` and then returns the current value of that context.
 Having said that, you might already have guessed how `useContext` is defined, but let's give it a go anyways:

 ```tsx
   ...